abtion/rails-template/README.md

 To start a new project with Muffi, simply create a new repository on GitHub using this repository as a template.

-Alternatively, clone this repository and change the git remote to point to your own repository.
+(You loose the Muffi history, adding everything in Muffi at that time as a single initial commit)

+Alternatively, import Muffi into a new repository by going to https://github.com/new/import and specify https://github.com/abtion/muffi.git
+(You retain all the Muffi history)

 ####